Getting Started: Staff

 Phishing emails attempt to defraud users of their personal information.
 View tips on how to identify phishing emails

-Learn the steps you can take in response to suspicious emails.
 IT Services strongly recommends reporting phishing, spam, and abusive emails.
+Learn how to report suspicious or unwanted emails.

 Queen’s has introduced Multi-Factor Authentication (MFA).
 Multi-factor authentication adds a second layer of security, keeping your account secure even if your password is compromised.